 Richard Schafer, PE, LEED AP, serves as Associate Vice President and Office Director for our Arlington, VA office.
 He has more than 20 years of electrical design, project management, and quality control experience for various project types including office, financial, medical, hotel, and educational facilities.
 Rich is responsible for the design of the electrical systems and for the production of working drawings and specifications.

 Rich is a registered professional engineer in ten states and Washington, D.C.
 He holds a bachelor’s degree in architectural engineering from The Pennsylvania State University.

-Perry D. Schram, PE, SECB, serves as Associate Vice President and Office Director in our State College, PA office.
-He joined Pennoni in 2004 when the assets of the firm he co-founded, Powers & Schram, were acquired by Pennoni.
-His experience includes an emphasis in structural design and management for a wide range of commercial, institutional, and industrial projects.
-Perry is responsible for managing the Structural Division in the State College office, as well as serving as Principal-in-Charge of the firm’s Specialty Structural Engineering services for the Glue-laminated Timber, Steel, and Precast Concrete industries.
+Perry D. Schram, PE, serves as Associate Vice President and Office Director in our State College, PA office.
+He joined Pennoni in 2004 when the firm he co-founded, Powers & Schram, was acquired by Pennoni.
+With more than 25 years of experience in structural design and management for a wide range of commercial, institutional, and industrial projects, Perry is responsible for managing the State College Office and Structural Division, as well as serving as Principal-in-Charge of the firm’s Specialty Structural Engineering services for the Glue-laminated Timber, Steel, and Precast Concrete industries.